[UPDATE: Challenger Ahri will be on sale for 50% off on 12/17 and 12/18!]

 Tencent repurchase remaining Riot Games Equity

-"Riot’s approach to compensation has always been about aligning the incentives of the company with Rioters, and also about ensuring that we compensate our talented team of professionals well.
+Riot Games has announced that Tencent has purchased the remaining equity Riot Games, having formerly owned 92.78%!"Riot’s approach to compensation has always been about aligning the incentives of the company with Rioters, and also about ensuring that we compensate our talented team of professionals well.

 As a result of our continued growth and changing circumstances, we're shifting to a new structure to recognize and reward Rioters' contributions - and that first involves a big change to our existing equity program.
 As part of this effort, our majority investor, Tencent, recently purchased the remaining equity of Riot Games.
 This allows us to move away from a Riot equity program towards a cash based incentive program that allows Rioters to share in Riot's success.
-This program comes in addition to our highly competitive salaries, open PTO, learning and development programs, 401K match, subsidized medical plans, and kitchens stocked with snax (poro and otherwise) all full-time Rioters get
+This program comes in addition to our highly competitive salaries, open PTO, learning and development programs, 401K match, subsidized medical plans, and kitchens stocked with snax (poro and otherwise) all full-time Rioters get.

 We’re excited about the flexibility of this new approach to comp and believe it’ll help us continue to ensure Riot remains a great place to work."